Table of Contents

 - Step 2.
 Wrap the necklace chain around the necklace holder.

 - Step 3.
 Place the pendant inside the GemLightbox.

 - Step 4.
 Position your smartphone and open the GemLightbox app.

 - Step 5.
 Click to capture 360 videos or images.

 In this installment of the Gemstone Photography Series, we’ll talk about the rouge tourmaline that’s often confused for ruby—the rubellite.
-Know about its basic facts, history, and significance as well as simple photography tips with the GemLightbox Aerial.
+Know about its basic facts, history, and significance as well as simple photography tips with the GemLightbox and Aerial.